-Hong Kong residents, the BNO status and UK citizenship
+Hong Kong residents, the BNO status, UK citizenship and visa

 What is the UK government proposing for BNO passport holders?

 Around 350,000 Hong Kong citizens enjoy a special immigration status with the UK under the British National Overseas (BNO) scheme, which was created in the lead up to Hong Kong’s independence on July 1st 1997.

 The scheme means that Hong Kong citizens can come to the UK as visitors without having to obtain entry clearance from any British diplomatic missions abroad (e.g. in Hong Kong) and can stay here for 30 months which is a total of 2 years and six months.
 The visa can also be extended for an additional 30 months, after which an applicant can apply for indefinite leave to remain.

 When will the BNO scheme start and who can apply?

 The new BNO scheme started in January 2021.
 The scheme is open to all Hong Kong citizens who apply for the BNO status.
 Those who have held the BNO status since Hong Kong was returned to China in 1997 will be allowed to come to the UK with their spouse and any children living in the same household as them, even if a child is over the age of 18.